Estimated reading time: 6 minutes

 Revelation is the last book in the Bible and is a letter written to seven churches in what is today the country of Turkey.
-And it was written by John at Jesus direction.
-Beyond that there are a wide variety of opinions as to which John wrote it, how to interpret it, and its relevance for both the original audience and today’s readers.
+And it was written by John at Jesus’ direction.
+Beyond that, there are a wide variety of opinions as to which John wrote the book, how to interpret it, and its relevance for both the original audience and today’s readers.

 Not All People Avoid it

 I think it is important to note that not all believers avoid reading Revelation.
 There are many who read it regularly along with the rest of the Bible.
 Typically, these folks are committed to a ‘Read through the Bible’ program that covers every book in the Bible over the course of a year.